Edoardo Charbon: Career

 Charbon was born and raised in Ticino, in the southern part of Switzerland.
 He received a Diploma in electrical engineering in 1988 from ETH Zurich.
 He then pursued first a master's degree in electrical and computer engineering from the University of California, San Diego in 1991, before joining the University of California, Berkeley, where he graduated with a PhD in electrical engineering and computer sciences (EECS) with a thesis on analog and mixed-signal design automation in 1995.
 Until 2000, he stayed affiliated at University of California, Berkeley, while working at the company Cadence Design Systems as the architect of intellectual property protection projects.
 In 2000, he joined the company Canesta Inc. as chief architect to lead the development of wireless 3D CMOS image sensors.

 In 2002, Charbon joined the faculty of EPFL, where he has since 2015 been full professor of electrical engineering as well as the head of Laboratory of Advanced Quantum Architecture at EPFL's School of Engineering.

 From 2008 to 2016, he was also professor at the Chair of VLSI design at Delft University of Technology.
 He is a distinguished visiting scholar of the W. M. Keck Institute for Space at California Institute of Technology (Caltech), and a fellow of the Kavli Institute of Nanoscience at Delft University of Technology.

 Research

 Charbon's research is focused on the multi-disciplinary boundaries between physics and electrical engineering, and is invested both in ground research as well as the development of hardware and software systems.
 He investigates and develops cryogenic electronics, near and short wave infrared single photon avalanche devices (SPAD), light detecting and ranging (LIDAR) applications, microscopy, positron emission tomography (PET) components, quantum random number generators (QRNG), and super conducting devices.

 Charbon lead and participated in a row of international and interdisciplinary research projects such as Megaframe (2006-2009), SPADNet (2010-2014), EndoTOFPET-US (2011-2015), Polis (2014-2018), MOS-QUITO (2016-2019), Qu3D (2019-2022), SuperMaMa (2020-2022).

-He is (co-)author of over 400 papers and two books, and he holds 23 patents.
+He is the author or co-author of over 400 papers and two books, and he holds 23 patents.

 His research has been featured in several news outlets such as Mirage News, Link Magazine, EE Times, New Scientist, Liechtensteiner Vaterland, and Les Nummeriques.